Chinatown, Houston: Houston Independent School District

 Neff and White Elementary Schools are located in the Houston ISD portion of Chinatown.
 Other portions are served by Emerson and Piney Point elementary schools.

 Most of the HISD portion is zoned to Sugar Grove Middle School and Sharpstown High School.

 A portion of Chinatown is zoned to Revere Middle School and Wisdom High School (formerly Lee High School).

 Prior to 2011, Sharpstown Middle School served most of the HISD portion of Chinatown.
 The portion of the HISD portion of New Chinatown south of Bellaire Boulevard was zoned to Sharpstown High School, while the portion north of Bellaire Boulevard was zoned to Lee High School (With Lamar High School and Westside High School as options).
 For a period after 2011 the Sharpstown zone was assigned to Sharpstown International School for grades 6 through 12.

 Private schools

 Strake Jesuit College Preparatory and Saint Agnes Academy are in Chinatown.

 Transportation

-Metropolitan Transit Authority of Harris County, Texas (METRO) provides local bus services to the area.
+Metropolitan Transit Authority of Harris County (METRO) provides local bus services to the area.